pim97/compare-webworker-values/README.md

-Here's a README for your GitHub project:

 # Browser Environment Comparison

 This project provides a simple web application that compares various browser environment properties between the main thread and a Web Worker.
 It helps developers understand the differences and similarities in the execution contexts of these two environments.
+Could be useful for detecting legit traffic.

 ## Features